ab9rf/scripts/docs/devel/export-map.rst

 When you are using options, you must include one of these settings.

 ``include``
-    Include only the data listed from options to the JSON (whitelist)
+    Include only the data listed from options to the JSON (whitelist).

 ``exclude``
-    Exclude only the data listed from options to the JSON (blacklist)
+    Exclude only the data listed from options to the JSON (blacklist).

 Options
 -------